There’s so much you can learn from your customers’ digital footprints – including how much to spend and where, to maximise business returns.

-Anyone with rudimentary knowledge of the local market can tell you which areas all the luxury or affordable automobile showrooms are clustered.
-So, your first instinct might be to setup shop there, since that particular area is known for having a concentration of car dealerships.
+Anyone with a rudimentary knowledge of the local market can tell you which areas all the luxury or affordable automobile showrooms are clustered.
+So, your first instinct might be to set up shop there, since that particular area is known for having a concentration of car dealerships.

 While this isn’t a bad strategy, per se, but maybe we can do better.
 What if you had data on which income group your buyers belong to?
 That is certainly a useful piece of information.
 You could leverage that information to place your outdoor ads like billboards and roadshows, in affluent parts of town – to promote luxury automobiles from Germany, the UK, or the US.

 And if you are selling competitively priced cars from Japan, you would probably want to place your showrooms, outdoor advertising, and promotional activities in the middle-income parts of town.
-Another consideration might be to figure out how far consumers are willing to travel to shop for cars.
-Does the distance have any impact on footfall?
+Another consideration:

 Data-driven insights are not always intuitive, sometimes the truth can catch most battle-hardened marketers off-guard.
 For example, we recently found out through data analysis that a reasonably priced Japanese brand has more market share from the affluent parts of society, as opposed to the average Joe with a median salary.
 Seems counter-intuitive, but true, nonetheless.